Golden lion tamarin: Predators

-There are only a few published reports confirming identities of successful predators on golden lion tamarins, with these cases including a boa constrictor (Boa constrictor), a small cat identified as an ocelot (Felis pardalis), and a feral dog (Canis familiaris), the latter two incidents involving reintroduced zoo-born golden lion tamarins.
+Only a few published reports confirm the identities of successful predators on golden lion tamarins, with these cases including a boa constrictor (Boa constrictor) (p 158), a small cat identified as an ocelot (Felis pardalis), and a feral dog (Canis familiaris), the latter two incidents involving reintroduced zoo-born golden lion tamarins.
 However, circumstantial evidence suggests that additional species are golden lion tamarin predators as well: raptors; capuchin monkeys (Cebus/Sapajus nigritus); coatimundis (Nasua nasua); and tayra (Eira barbara).

 Tayra were strongly suspected as the primary predator in a series of deaths and disappearances in Poço das Antas Biological Reserve.
 From 1995 to 2000, a sharp increase in predation was noted in the golden lion tamarin study population in the reserve, substantially reducing the estimated reserve population from 350 to 220 individuals during this period.
-At least during this period, most documented predation appeared to have occurred overnight, at or in proximity to sleeping sites.
-Multiple authors have discussed the role of sleeping site selection in relation to (overnight) predation, noting that tree holes, a den type frequently used by golden lion tamarins, may provide greater protection from predators than other sleeping site types, although most of the documented events at the Poço das Antas reserve occurred at such tree hole sleeping sites.
+At least during this period, most documented predation appeared to have occurred overnight, at or near sleeping sites.
+Several authors have discussed the role of sleeping site selection in relation to (overnight) predation, noting that tree holes, a den type frequently used by golden lion tamarins, may provide greater protection from predators than other sleeping site types, although most of the documented events at the Poço das Antas reserve occurred at such tree hole sleeping sites.

-Wild golden lion tamarins approach and mob some arboreal and terrestrial predators, e.g., snakes and tayra, as well as perched raptors, but are reported to retreat quietly from capuchin monkeys p 240.
+Wild golden lion tamarins approach and mob some arboreal and terrestrial predators, e.g., snakes and tayra, as well as perched raptors, but are reported to retreat quietly from capuchin monkeys(p 240).
 Golden lion tamarins also use alarm vocalizations in reaction to predators.
-Calls associated with terrestrial/arboreal predators are reported to differ from those associated with flying predators in both captive situations and the wild.
+Calls associated with terrestrial and arboreal predators are reported to differ from those associated with flying predators, in both captive situations and the wild.